kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     ```bash
     # The following command is optional, to make kfctl binary easier to use.
-    export PATH=$PATH:<path to kfctl in your kubeflow installation>
+    export PATH=$PATH:<path to your kfctl file>
-    export ZONE=<your target zone> #where the deployment will be created
+    export ZONE=<your target GCP zone> # where the deployment will be created

     export PROJECT=<your GCP project ID>

-    # The value of KFAPP must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
-(For example,  'kubeflow-test' or 'kfw-test'.)
+    # Set KFAPP to the name of your Kubeflow application.
+See detailed
+    # description in the text below this code snippet.
+    # For example,  'kubeflow-test' or 'kfw-test'.
     export KFAPP=<your choice of application directory name>
-    # Default uses Cloud IAP:
+    # Run this command for the default installation which uses Cloud IAP:
     kfctl init ${KFAPP} --platform gcp --project ${PROJECT}
-    # Alternatively, use this command if you want to use basic authentication:
+    # Alternatively, run this command if you want to use basic authentication:
     kfctl init ${KFAPP} --platform gcp --project ${PROJECT} --use_basic_auth -V

     cd ${KFAPP}